 |Urinary tract infection||1%||0%||—|

-in the placebo group, were: abnormal dreams, accidental injury, acne,
+placebo group, were: abnormal dreams, accidental injury, acne, appetite

-appetite increased, back pain, bronchitis, dysmenorrhea, dyspepsia, flatulence,
+increased, back pain, bronchitis, dysmenorrhea, dyspepsia, flatulence, flu

-flu syndrome, hypertension, neck pain, respiratory disorder, rhinitis,
+syndrome, hypertension, neck pain, respiratory disorder, rhinitis, and tooth

 † Incidence based on the number of female patients.